PixellProton/Karutwo/tutorials/clan-verification.md

 **Is it possible to have multiple clans in the same server?**
 > Yes.
 However, only the shoguns must need the `Manage server` permission and can only manage their own clan.

-**Is there a limit to how many clans are allowed in the same server?
+**Is there a limit to how many clans are allowed in the same server?**
 > Yes, 8.
-However, if you need more, please DM me `PixellProton#8577` at or ping me in [https://discord.gg/9r9pczygG8](the support server).
+However, if you need more, please DM me `PixellProton#8577` at or ping me in the [support server](https://discord.gg/9r9pczygG8).